view of the big river maas with the erasmus bridge and tall buildings with lavender flowers in front

 Our one-day Rotterdam itinerary includes a lot of walking and being outdoors.
 If you expect rain, don’t always rely on an umbrella.
 As mentioned it can get really windy here.
 We have seen many broken umbrellas chucked into the bin.
 So besides the umbrella, have a waterproof coat as well.

-The best way to get to Rotterdam
+Best way to get to Rotterdam

 parking stand with many bikes, with the train visible on the back ground at rotterdam train station